Logo Voyage

 You might not want to dress like locals, and there is often quite some leeway for foreigners, but you do not want to offend more than necessary.
 Check what locals will expect.

-In some societies dressing appropriately is an important virtue, and as your being a person wealthy enough for travel, sloppy dressing might be seen as an insult.
+In some societies dressing appropriately is an important virtue, and as you are a person wealthy enough to travel, sloppy dressing might be seen as an insult.
 There can be expected or enforced dress codes at restaurants and other establishments.
-Also in the street, short shorts may be seen as imprudent (for men as well and women), as may sleeveless shirts and too deep cleavage.
+Also in the street, short shorts may be seen as imprudent (for men as well as women), as may sleeveless shirts and too deep cleavage.

 In some Muslim countries, most notably Saudi Arabia and Iran, it is mandatory for women to cover their hair in public, while Afghanistan takes it even further by prohibiting women from showing their faces in public.